ZoltanDeschain/Python-Project-Final-Assignment/README.md

 # Python-Project-Final-Assignment
-Final assignment in the python project for data analyst course\n I used Jupyter in VS Code
+Final assignment in the python project for data analyst course

+I used Jupyter in VS Code